happybara-io/WorkflowBuddy/README.md

 - [Core API Method](https://api.slack.com/methods/chat.scheduleMessage)

-_🚧 in development._
-Use Slack's internal Scheduled messages to schedule one up to 120 days in the future.
+Schedule bot messages to public channels up to 120 days in the future.

 ### More to come ....